What happens when a report is made?

 - Following a full assessment, a decision will be made about whether it is possible to address the child's protective needs by supporting and assisting the family.

-- In many cases, children are able to remain at home and be protected within their own family, with the Department of Children, Youth Justice and Multicultural Affairs and other community agencies working with the child's family to ensure the child is safe and their needs are being met.
+- In many cases, children are able to remain at home and be protected within their own family, with the Department of Families, Seniors, Disability Services and Child Safety and other community agencies working with the child's family to ensure the child is safe and their needs are being met.

 If an investigation is not required, the child safety officer may provide advice on counselling services or other important information.